 Whether you are taking steps to prepare for the future, or currently dealing with the legal aftermath following the passing of a loved one, Attorney Dean Patrick can provide the assistance and support that you need as an estate, contested or not, is guided through the Michigan probate courts.

-At the Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights throughout the entire probate process.
+At the Patrick & Associates, PLLC., PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights throughout the entire probate process.
 You can depend on our law firm’s ability to listen to you and our talent for creative strategies as we help you prepare your estate plan and navigate probate, including (but not limited to) general probate litigation, wills and trusts contests, beneficiary disputes, guardianships, and conservatorships.

 Mr. Patrick is knowledgeable on all aspects of probate, with years of experience as a practicing attorney.
 Whenever you’re ready to get started, he is here to listen and learn more about your circumstances, and start finding a solution to your desired outcome – with the expertise, empathy, intellect, and professionalism your situation requires at every step of the way.